Megahertz Gravitational Waves from Neutron Star Mergers: Frequency

 \section{Frequency}

 We begin by noting that the dynamics of a FOPT in a NS merger is very similar to that of a cosmological FOPT (for a review, see e.g.~\cite{Hindmarsh:2020hop}), except for the fact that in the cosmological case the metastable phase is supercooled.
 In this case there is a compelling physical picture that emerges from the large body of work developed over several decades.
 Here we will take advantage of this picture to give an order-of-magnitude estimate of the GW signal in a NS merger.
-A more refined analysis will be presented elsewhere \cite{else}.

 In the cosmological case the separation of scales is provided by the fact that the expansion rate of the Universe, $H^{-1}$, with $H$ the Hubble rate, is much longer than the microscopic time scale given by the inverse of the local temperature, $T^{-1}$.
-As the Universe expands and cools down it eventually enters the metastable phase.
-At some point bubbles of the stable phase begin to nucleate.
-These bubbles then grow and collide and eventually leave behind a superposition of long-lived sound waves propagating on the stable phase.
+As the Universe expands and cools down, it eventually enters the metastable phase.
+At some point bubbles of the stable phase begin to nucleate.These bubbles then grow and collide leaving behind a superposition of long-lived sound waves propagating on the stable phase.
 At sufficiently late times turbulence may also develop.
 Although each of these processes contributes to the GW spectrum, for many models of the transition it has been shown that the dominant contribution comes from collisions of sound waves with one another \cite{Hindmarsh:2013xza}.
 As a first approximation, we will assume that the same may be true in a NS merger.
 We will now determine the peak frequency of the GWs, and in the next section we will estimate their characteristic strain.

-Let $R$ be the mean bubble centre separation at the end of the phase transition, as illustrated in \fig{sound_waves}.
-This scale is inherited by the sound waves that are left behind after the bubbles collide, and it is further imprinted on the GWs produced by the subsequent fluid dynamics.
-The peak GW frequency, $\lambda$, is therefore \cite{Hindmarsh:2020hop,Hindmarsh:2015qta} \be \lambda \simeq R \,. \ee Nucleated bubbles grow with a constant bubble wall velocity $v_w$.
-A reasonable ballpark value for this quantity is \be v_w \simeq 0.1 \,. \ee We will see below that, if $\beta^{-1}$ denotes the duration of the phase transition, then the mean bubble centre separation is given by \be R = \left( 8\pi \right)^{1/3} \frac{v_w}{\beta} \,. \ee Consequently, in order to determine the GW wavelength, we must estimate the duration of the phase transition.
-For this purpose we need to recall how the phase transition takes place dynamically.
+Let $R$ be the mean bubble-centre separation at the end of the phase transition, as in \fig{sound_waves}.
+This scale is inherited by the sound waves left behind after the bubbles collide, and it is further imprinted on the GWs produced by the subsequent fluid dynamics.
+The peak GW wavelength, is therefore $\lambda \simeq R$ \cite{Hindmarsh:2020hop,Hindmarsh:2015qta}.